-Mary Trump says the U.S. has devolved into a version of her “incredibly dysfunctional family”
+Mary Trump says the U.S. has devolved into a version of her ‘incredibly dysfunctional family’

 Mary Trump, who is gay, added dryly, “Homophobia was never an issue because nobody ever talked about gay people, well, until my grandmother called Elton John” a slur.

 Within the Trump family, Fred Trump was the chief enabler.
-But now in the White House, Mary Trump said, she says the blame starts with Trump’s daughter Ivanka and his son-in-law Jared Kushner — both senior advisers — but expands more broadly to include his “chiefs of staff who went along thinking that they could have some kind of influence, only to find that they didn’t” and even Senate Majority Leader Mitch McConnell (R-Ky.) who is “perfectly willing to put up with all sorts of egregious behavior to get his own agenda through.”
+But now in the White House, Mary Trump said, the blame starts with President Trump’s daughter Ivanka and his son-in-law, Jared Kushner — both senior advisers — but expands more broadly to include his “chiefs of staff who went along thinking that they could have some kind of influence, only to find that they didn’t.”
+Even Senate Majority Leader Mitch McConnell (R-Ky.) is “perfectly willing to put up with all sorts of egregious behavior to get his own agenda through,” she said.

-The campaign declined to comment and the White House did not respond to request for comment.
+“This is a book of falsehoods, plain and simple,” White House press secretary Kayleigh McEnany said Thursday in response to a request for comment.

-She opens the book recounting a family dinner at the White House in April 2017, ostensibly to celebrate the birthdays of the president’s sisters, and writes of her family’s stunted dynamic unfolding at 1600 Pennsylvania Avenue.
+Mary Trump opens the book recounting a family dinner at the White House in April 2017, ostensibly to celebrate the birthdays of the president’s sisters, and writes of her family’s stunted dynamic unfolding at 1600 Pennsylvania Ave.
 Trump’s eldest son, Donald Trump Jr., for instance, offered a toast not for his aunts but for his father, “a sort of campaign speech.”

-In the interview, Mary Trump said at the time she found it striking that Donald Trump Jr. felt the need “to prop up his father.”
+In the interview, Mary Trump said that at the time, she found it striking that Trump Jr. felt the need “to prop up his father.”

 “I’m not entirely sure why someone in Donald’s position, certainly at that time, needed propping up, but he got it anyway,” she said.

-At the same dinner, Mary Trump recounts the president turning to Lara Trump — his son Eric’s wife of almost eight years at the time — and saying, “I barely even knew who the [explicative] she was, honestly” until she gave a campaign speech supporting him in Georgia.
+At the same dinner, Mary Trump recounts the president turning to Lara Trump — his son Eric’s wife, who had been in a relationship with him for almost eight years at the time — and saying, “I barely even knew who the [expletive] she was, honestly” until she gave a campaign speech supporting him in Georgia.

 In the interview, Mary Trump said that no one in the family tried to correct the president or defend Lara Trump; instead, she explained, “people laughed.
 That’s what we do.”

 But the moment was revealing of how the president operates, she said.
 “It’s sort of his way of making the story bigger, more interesting, but also kind of owning you if you don’t correct him, or he’s aware that you’re aware that he’s lying,” she said.
-“And it’s a game and that’s how that night felt.”
+“And it’s a game, and that’s how that night felt.”

 Asked about the perception by some that Ivanka Trump is in some ways a steadying force on her father, Mary Trump said that was not her assessment of her cousin in the slightest.

-“I think she’s the one who disproves that on an almost daily basis,” Mary Trump said.
+“I think she’s the one who disproves that on an almost-daily basis,” Mary Trump said.
 “She doesn’t do anything.
 She spouts bromides on social media, but either she tries to have an impact and fails, or just isn’t interested in having an impact.
 I can’t think of one thing she’s done to show that she’s moderate or a moderating influence.”

-In the book, Mary Trump also recounts an anecdote that Trump enlisted a smart kid named Joe Shapiro to take the SATs for him.
-Though Trump was friends with a man named Joe Shapiro at the University of Pennsylvania, the two met once Trump was already in college and had transferred to Penn from Fordham.
-And both Shapiro’s sister and wife — Shapiro is now deceased — told The Post that in addition to the incorrect timing, he never would have taken a test for anybody, including Trump.
+In the book, Mary Trump also recounts an anecdote that President Trump enlisted a smart kid named Joe Shapiro to take the SATs for him.
+Although Trump was friends with a man named Joe Shapiro at the University of Pennsylvania, the two met once Trump was already in college and had transferred to Penn from Fordham.
+And both Shapiro’s sister and widow told The Post that in addition to the incorrect timing, he never would have taken a test for anybody, including Trump.

-Asked about the discrepancy, Mary Trump said she was not referring to the Joe Shapiro who Trump met in college, but to another “Joe Shapiro from the neighborhood.”
+Asked about the discrepancy, Mary Trump said she was not referring to the Joe Shapiro whom Trump met in college, but to another “Joe Shapiro from the neighborhood.”

 “I am confident in my source, who is somebody close to Donald,” she said.